MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

 ## Specify additional providers during creation of an Azure Quantum workspace

-1. To retrieve the list of quantum providers available, you can use the following command, using **westus** as example location:
+1. To retrieve the list of quantum providers available, you can use the following command (using **westus** as example location) :

    ```dotnetcli
    az quantum offerings list -l westus